isomerpages/nlb-nrm/_initiatives/Read for Books.md

 ---
 ![banner RF](\images\rfb2post.jpg)

 We extend our heartfelt gratitude to all the wonderful participants who enthusiastically took part in the Read for Books charity drive.
-With your help, we manage to raise 9,220 books!
+With your help, we managed to raise 9,220 books!
 Thank you for helping us share the gift of reading and making a lasting difference in the lives of the less privileged!

 Do stay tuned for Read for Books 2024.
 If you are interested in participating in the next iteration of Read for Books, do fill out this short form&nbsp;[here](https://form.gov.sg/64ee8f1210701f0011db840e)&nbsp;and we will reach out when more details are ready!